valendesigns/option-tree/readme.md

 * Fix a vulnerability where Object Injection could take place if someone has a valid nonce.
 * Force all settings to be sanitized and escaped before saving and during display.
 * Add filter `ot_validate_setting_input_safe` which is used to validate the input value of a custom setting type.
 All values must be validated!
+* Add a notice to let users know that a custom setting type is not properly validating saved data and do a best-effort sanitize of the user data before saving it.
 * Fix issue with Composer autoload and only load OptionTree if we have access to WordPress. props @infomaniac50
 * Fix deprecated `create_function` notice in PHP 7.2+. props @modesthatred
 * Fix notice "Only variables should be passed by reference". props @SergeAx